Charles Aznavour (Il faut savoir)

-Charles Aznavour, released in December 1961, is the eighth French studio album by the French-Armenian singer Charles Aznavour.
+Charles Aznavour (Il faut savoir), released in December 1961, is the eighth French studio album by the French-Armenian singer Charles Aznavour.
 This album is also known under the title "Il faut savoir" (You've got to learn).
 It was in TOP 10 charts in France, Italy, Belgium, Israel and other countries.
 The album includes songs by Charles Aznavour, Georges Garvarentz, Michel Legrand, Eddie Barclay and others.

 It was reissued in 1995 by EMI.